odellus/odellus.github.io/journal/2025/Jun/dont-know.md

 ---
 ## FreeCAD STL -> STEP Part pipeline

-So I spent the longest trying to figure out how to split a part, and the key is to create a plane from Primitive Graphic in the part workbench and place it so it intersects where you want the cut.
+So I spent the longest trying to figure out how to split [a part][overhead-camera], and the key is to create a plane from Primitive Graphic in the part workbench and place it so it intersects where you want the cut.
 Then you select both and do Split -> Slice Apart.

 I'm trying to figure out how I can extrude from one of these surfaces right now.
 I want to extend the split part back to join the original, at which point I will do a boolean union to get back the camera mount inverted T with a longer base.
 I'm not happy with how close the camera mount rests to the arm.
 It seems like an obstacle.